Down 68%, Boot Barn Still Looks Like Trouble

 Looking to the long term, there's certainly a "if you liked it at $35, you should love it at $15" argument.
 And while history shows how violently BOOT can fall when its top line weakens, it also shows how sharply it can rebound.
 From 2017 to early 2020, BOOT was one of the best stocks in the entire market, and I'd wager far and away the best stock in retail (though it's possible I'm missing another name that rallied so sharply).

 But even that case doesn't require that an investor step in to BOOT right now.
 The pressure on the top line is not going to come to a quick end even in a hoped-for V-shaped recovery in the broader economy.
 Comparisons are brutal for at least the next three quarters.
-If the trend from 2015-2016 repeats, the oil and gas headwind won't appear in force until late FY21 and into FY22.
+If the trend from 2015 to 2016 repeats, the oil and gas headwind won't appear in force until late FY21 and into FY22.

 As a result, Boot Barn is going to see profits fall dramatically over the next two years.
 And I'm skeptical, particularly without the help of a steep rally in oil, that a recovery is going to come quickly after that point.
 If that scenario plays out, BOOT simply is going to look much less impressive than it has over the last three years.
 At the very least, that would seem to suggest that a lower entry point will be available down the line.